ilanschnell/bitarray/README.rst

  * Bitarray objects support the buffer protocol (Python 2.7 and above)

- * On 32-bit systems, a bitarray object can contain up to 2^34 elements, that is 16 Gbits (on 64-bit machines up to 2^63 elements in theory.
+ * On 32-bit systems, a bitarray object can contain up to 2^34 elements, that is 16 Gbits (on 64-bit machines up to 2^63 elements in theory).

 Installation